suzannejmatthews/PDC-Unplugged/content/activities/sweetenJuice.md

 * Apply Critical regions: Be able to write shared memory programs that use critical regions for synchronization.

-* Know Data Races: Know what a data race is, and how to use synchronization to prevent it.
+* Comprehend Data Races: Know what a race condition is, and how to use synchronization to prevent it

 ### Algorithm Topics

-* Know Synchronization: Be aware of methods for controlling race conditions.
+* Apply Synchronization: Be aware of methods for controlling race conditions.

 ### Cross-Cutting and Advanced Topics